Rosmarie Waldrop: In the United States

 The couple married and Rosmarie enrolled at the University of Michigan, where she received a Ph.D. in 1966.
-She also became active in literary, musical and artistic circles around the university and the wider Ann Arbor community.
+She also became active in literary, musical, and artistic circles around the university and the wider Ann Arbor community.
 She began serious translation of French and German poetry.
-In 1961, the Waldrops bought a second-hand printing press and started Burning Deck Magazine.
-This was the beginning of Burning Deck, which was to become one of the most influential small press publishers of innovative poetry in the United States.
-As such, she is sometimes closely associated with the Language poets.
+In 1961, the Waldrops bought a secondhand printing press and started Burning Deck Magazine.
+This was the beginning of Burning Deck, which became one of the most influential small press publishers of innovative poetry in the United States.
+Burning Deck published writers such as Mei-mei Berssenbrugge, William Bronk, Robert Coover, Forrest Gander, Michael Gizzi, Peter Gizzi, Barbara Guest, Lyn Hejinian, X. J. Kennedy, Jackson MacLow, Harry Matthews, Pam Rehm, and W. D. Snodgrass.

 Poetry and translations

 Rosmarie Waldrop started publishing her own poetry in English in the late 1960s.
 Since then, she has published over three dozen books of poetry, prose and translation.
-Today her work is variously characterized as verse experiment, philosophical statement and personal narrative.
-Of the many formative influences on her mature style, a crucial influence was a year spent in Paris in the early 1970s, where she came into contact with leading avant garde French poets, including Claude Royet-Journoud, Anne-Marie Albiach, and Edmond Jabès.
-These writers influenced her own work, while at the same time she and Keith became some of the main translators of their work into English, with Burning Deck one of the main vehicles for introducing their work to an English-language readership.
+Her work is variously characterized as verse experiment, philosophical statement, and personal narrative.
+Of the many formative influences on her style, a crucial one was a year spent in Paris in the early 1970s, when she came into contact with leading avant garde French poets, including Claude Royet-Journoud, Anne-Marie Albiach, and Edmond Jabès.
+These writers influenced her work, and she and Keith became some of the main translators of their work into English, with Burning Deck one of the main vehicles for introducing their work to an English-language readership.

 Awards and honors

-Rosmarie Waldrop has given readings and published in many parts of Europe as well as the United States.
+Rosmarie Waldrop has given readings and published in many parts of Europe and the United States.
 She has received numerous awards and fellowships and was made a Chevalier des Arts et des Lettres by the French government.
-In 2003 she was awarded a grant from the Foundation for Contemporary Arts' Grants to Artists Award.
+In 2003 she received a Foundation for Contemporary Arts' Grants to Artists Award.
 She was elected to the American Academy of Arts and Sciences in 2006.
 She received the 2008 PEN Award for Poetry in Translation for her translation of Ulf Stolterfoht's book Lingos I - IX.
 Her translation of Almost 1 Book / Almost 1 Life by Elfriede Czurda was nominated for the Best Translated Book Award in 2013.
-She was given the America Award in Literature for a lifetime contribution to international writing in 2021.
+She was given the America Award in Literature for her lifetime contribution to international writing in 2021.